Media Finance Focus 2022

 15. Outsourcing, Internal Shared Services, or Both in Order-to-Cash?: Learn of the benefits of varied models and the best practices to drive speed to value for your organization

-Panelists: Mary McKenna, NBCUniversal; and Ed Ienner, Dotdash Meredith
+Mary McKenna, NBCUniversal; and Ed Ienner, Dotdash Meredith

 This session will explore the benefits of managing order-to-cash processes within varied shared service delivery models, including hiring a BPO, managing with retained shared service organizations both domestically and internationally, or a combination of both.
 Our speakers will share their perspectives on best practices and lessons learned in managing global order-to-cash teams efficiently and effectively while transforming to drive business value.